-To draw outside air through the floor - This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors (see Figure #9, Page 18).
+To draw outside air through the floor - This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors.
+See "Figure 7: NEO 1.6 LE residential venting." on page 18.
 The use of outside combustion air for residential installation requires the unit to be secured to the structure to prevent dislodging of the air duct.

-- Leg Model: Cut or drill a hole in the floor, (large enough to fit 4" metal flex venting) behind the ash box enclosure.
+• Cut or drill a hole in the floor, (large enough to fit 4" metal flex venting) behind where the unit will sit.
 Once the stove is in place, attach the 4" Intake Starter to the Ash Box Enclosure.
-Connect to the floor with the 4"(100mm) i.d. metal flex pipe. - Pedestal Model: Cut or drill a 4" (100mm) diameter hole in the floor anywhere inside the perimeter of the pedestal base.
-Cover the hole with a 4" x 4" (100 mm x 100 mm) rodent screen and staple/nail in place.
-Leave the cover over the hole on the back of the Pedestal.
-Place the stove over the hole.
+Connect thru the floor with the 4"(100mm) i.d. metal flex pipe.